gto76/standard-aliases/README.md

 ### Make Linux more user friendly with this collection of **Bash functions**!

-They provide **commands that should be in Linux** by default, or just **abbreviations of commands** that are provided, but are so commonly used that they deserve a shorter name and/or a set of configurable **Ã¢ÂÂsensibleÃ¢ÂÂ options**.
+They provide **commands that should be in Linux** by default, or just **abbreviations of commands** that are provided, but are so commonly used that they deserve a shorter name and/or a set of configurable **sensible options**.
 When abbreviated command is executed, these predefined options are combined with the actual ones.
 Also most of the commands send their **output to a pager** if it doesn't fit the screen.

 Collection was made for **Debian** based Linux (**Ubuntu**, **Mint**, ...) with **Gnome** desktop environment, but most commands will work on any system that has _Bash_ shell and _GNU Coreutils_ installed.
 For **macOS** see [instructions](#how-to-run-on-macos).

 There are currently **211 commands**.

-How toÃ¢ÂÂ¦
+How to:
 -------
 ### Install
 ```